solana-mobile/solana-mobile-doc-site/docs/react-native/overview.md

 ## Expo?

 [**Expo**](https://docs.expo.dev/) is a popular platform that simplifies the development and deployment process for React Native projects, with the tradeoff of stricter customization of native code.

 To use Expo with the MWA libraries, you'll need to follow an alternate Expo development flow, called a [custom Expo Development build](https://docs.expo.dev/develop/development-builds/create-a-build/).

-Follow this [guide](/react-native/expo) to set up your Expo project.